ietf-teep/architecture/draft-ietf-teep-architecture.md

 delivered against the TA releases in order to detect a TAM compromise.
 3. Use remote attestation of the TAM to prove trustworthiness.

-While TAs are signed by the creator and delivered by the TAM, there is still a threat present in allowing a potentially compromised TAM to install any TA it wants; for example, a known-compromised TA or an explicitly malicious TA.

 ## Hostile TAM

-There are also threats of hostile or abusive TAMs where a TAM is compromised and thus turns to act out of expectation of Device Administrators, for example, pushing out TAs that contain some data collection or use users' device resources for distributed jobs for a TAM.
+There are also threats of hostile or abusive TAMs that act out of expectation of Device Administrators, for example, pushing out TAs that contain some data collection or use users' device resources for distributed jobs for a TAM.
+All the potential damanges that a compromised TAM can make can be done by a hostile TAM.
+A hostile TAM differs in knowingly launch some abusive behavior.
-To mitigate this threat, TEEs and Device Administrators have several options for detecting and mitigating a hostile TAM:

-1. Trust Anchor update: when a Trust Anchor entry in the TEE Trust Anchor list is specific to the hostile TAM, a Trust Anchor update process may be used to remove the Trust Anchor as a way to stop the TAM from installing TAs to the TEE.
-2. TAM certificate revocation: the certificate issuing authority of the TAM certificate is requested to revoke the TAM's certificate.
-TEEP Agents that support a certificate revocation status check will be able to stop the TAM, and further decide to remove those hostile TAs from that TAM.
-3. TA removal by the Device Administrator upon detection of a hostile TAM and any abusive TA.
-The detection can be the result of 1) above, and some other out-of-band detection technique.
+A Device Administrator may find out that the TAM it previously trusted turns out to be not trustworthy anymore.
+In this case, the Device Administrator can remove those TAs managed by that TAM from its devices, and stop trusting the TAM by changing its TA's TAM.
+It can switch to use another TAM that can deliver legitimate TAs it needs.
+In some cases, a Device Administrator may want to remove the Trust Anchor entry in its devices that specifically gives trust to the hostile TAM.

+There could be a remedy scenario where Device Administrators work with a TAM that voilated the good deed but changed to correct its behavior to restore the trust.
+In such cases, the TAs may be uninstalled and updated by the TAM proactively or upon the Device Administrator's request.

 ## Malicious TA Removal